Lucasdye/linearRegressionModel/README.md

   python3 model_prediction.py
   ```
 ## Important Information
 This is a supervised training model !
-You'll have to play with the learning rate and epoch values for the model get the right understanding of the dataset.
+You'll have to play with the learning rate and epoch values for the model to get the right understanding of the dataset.